Having a business coach or mentor can make a hugely positive difference to anyone in the business world but one-to-one support isn’t the only option.

 Group mentoring sessions typically follow a fairly structured agenda to make the most of the available time.
 I know from my own groups that an hour-and-a-half session just flies by so the structure helps to keep everyone on track.

 You will end each mentoring session with an action plan for the next fortnight, so it’s essential that the advice you’re given is clear, relevant and easy to turn into an action that you can report back on the next time you ‘meet’ as a group (even if that meeting takes place in a virtual space).

 There’s no better cure for procrastination than having a set of clear goals and a cheer squad to motivate you.

 A mentoring group brings together a team of like-minded people – with Success Shapers, they’re all freelance trainers – who have a strong sense of being ‘in it’ together.
 The other mentors will cheer you on at every step, reminding you that you can do anything you set your mind to achieve.
 And you’ll do the same for them.

 It’s incredibly empowering to know that there is always someone in your corner wanting you to succeed.

 Want to work with me and four other like-minded freelance trainers in a supportive group environment for six months?
-The next Success Shapers programme starts on Thursday 6th September 2018 – get your name on the priority list here.
+Contact me to find out more about Success Shapers.